scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: ad7124_warmup.png
    :scale: 125 %

-   Initial warmup: top traces - ADC wanders, bottom traces: ADC warmed up and stabilsed :label:`warmup`
+   Initial warmup: top traces - ADC wanders, bottom traces: ADC warmed up and stabilised.
+   :label:`warmup`

 The "wandering" can be due to a number of factors - the internal reference warming up, the external resistors warming up (and hence drifting), or parasitic thermocouples, where slightly dissimilar metals will produce a voltage in the presence of thermal gradients.
 The lower traces in Figure :ref:`warmup` are after wrapping the AD7124 and resistor divider in antistatic bubble wrap, and waiting half an hour.
 Figure :ref:`ad7124noise` shows a single trace after warmup.